 David W. Hauck Professor Emeritus of Legal Studies and Business Ethics, The Wharton School; Adidas Distinguished Professor of Global Sport and CEO of Global Sport Institute, Arizona State University

 Antitrust, contracts, negotiation and dispute resolution, the sports industry

 Kenneth L. Shropshire is the Adidas Distinguished Professor of Global Sport and CEO of Global Sport Institute at Arizona State University.
-He recently closed out a 30-year career as an endowed full professor at the Wharton School of the University of Pennsylvania, where he was also director of the Wharton Sports Business Initiative, professor of Africana Studies, and academic director of Wharton’s sports-focused executive education programs.
+In 2017 he closed out a 30-year career as an endowed full professor at the Wharton School of the University of Pennsylvania, where he was also director of the Wharton Sports Business Initiative, professor of Africana Studies, and academic director of Wharton’s sports-focused executive education programs.
 He now holds the title of Wharton Professor Emeritus.